-It was Thursday, November 12th, 2009 and I was 8 months into my new job.
-The weather was unseasonably warm that year which was a nice break knowing we were headed into another Edmonton winter.
+It was Thursday, November 12th, 2009 and I was 8 months into my new job as a manager at an auto parts store.
+The weather was unseasonably warm for that time of year which was a nice break knowing we were headed into another Edmonton winter.
 I had been feeling somewhat fatigued and seemed to be battling an annoying headache for the past couple of weeks; I thought it was just stress from trying to adapt to my new responsibilities.
 By the time I got home from work that day the headache had really set in so I thought I would just lay down on the couch for a nap before supper.
 When my wife called me for supper the headache still hadn’t gone away and I really didn’t feel much like eating; so I just went up to the bedroom and tried to sleep for the night.
 Maybe the headache would be gone when I got up in the morning.
 A couple of hours later I woke up with the urge to vomit, which seemed odd to me since I rarely vomited and this time I really didn’t have anything on my stomach except some water I had taken upstairs with me.
 Not thinking much of it and feeling the headache had not subsided any I just went back to bed and tried to get some more rest.
 Then, a few hours later I was in the bathroom vomiting again but this time I was a little unsteady on my feet.
 My wife was there by that time so she told me to sit down while she went downstairs to get me some more water.
 While she was gone I thought I would head back to bed, so as I stood up and turned toward the doorway I lost my balance again and actually fell right into the bathtub this time.
 After a little more vomiting we figured it was time to head to emergency to see if the doctors could figure out what was happening to me.
 By this time it was the early hours of Friday, November 13th.

 I vaguely remember being helped into the car and then arriving at the emergency doors of the hospital.
 My wife parked in front of the doors and went in to get a wheelchair because by that time I was really unsteady on my feet and wouldn’t have been able to walk into emergency on my own.
 I do remember being asked some questions by a doctor as he shone a light into my eyes but beyond that things became very vague and sketchy.
 There are ‘snippets’ of time that flash through my mind but I honestly cannot recall a series or sequence of events that happened after being wheeled through the doors of emergency.
 My first memory of events after that was waking up in recovery.